gauravcodepro/gauravcodepro/README.md

 - Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 - I believe decisions and communication not made in time have no value and importance.
 - I give importance and priority to the people I am working and communicating with.
+- I believe that who is showing results is not fake whereas who is only talking with no results is fake.